 Maximizing satisfaction with customer journeys has the potential not only to increase customer satisfaction by 20 percent but also to lift revenue by up to 15 percent while lowering the cost of serving customers by as much as 20 percent. – Three C’s of Customer Satisfaction, McKinsey & Company

 That’s a big increase in market performance.
 So, measuring satisfaction is a must.

 But, based on a survey of 27,000 consumers, McKinsey contends the proper measure is overall satisfaction with the journey, rather than satisfaction with individual elements (touchpoints) along the journey.
 Likely, the halo effect explains much of why overall satisfaction is a better measure, even though measuring satisfaction across the journey is both more intuitive and actionable, which are 2 qualities I normally love in a metric.
-Primacy, recency and saliency effects similarly distort customer evaluations based on fist or last touchpoints or those most salient for solving the customer problem.
+Primacy, recency, and saliency effects similarly distort customer evaluations based on first or last touchpoints or those most salient for solving the customer problem.
 In other words, unless you’re assessing satisfaction at each touchpoint, you’re getting results contaminated with evaluations at other touchpoints anyway, so you might as well measure overall satisfaction.

 Assess performance at each stage of the journey